google/fonts/ofl/acme/upstream_info.md

 The repository URL `https://github.com/librefonts/acme` was identified from the upstream repo cache at `upstream_repos/fontc_crater_cache/librefonts/acme`.
 There is no `source { }` block in METADATA.pb at all.
 Like Abril Fatface, the `librefonts` organization hosts a TTX-decomposed mirror of this font.

-The original designer is "Juan Pablo del Peral, Huerta Tipografica".
-The Huerta Tipografica organization on GitHub (`huertatipografica`) has repos for several of their other fonts (Alegreya, Andada Pro, etc.) but does not have a dedicated repo for Acme.
-The font's copyright string references `info@huertatipografica.com.ar`.
+The original designer is "Juan Pablo del Peral, HT Fonts".
+The HT Fonts organization on GitHub (`huertatipografica`) has repos for several of their other fonts (Alegreya, Andada Pro, etc.) but does not have a dedicated repo for Acme.
+The font's copyright string references `info@htfonts.com`.

 ## How the Commit Hash Was Identified